Helvellyn: Names and etymology

 Recent place-name studies have accepted the "yellow moorland" derivation, but have struggled to understand how Helvellyn can be regarded as a yellow mountain.
 Colour, in the Celtic languages, is perceived differently from the way it is seen and described in modern English.
 For example, in Scottish Gaelic the spectrum of colours was "pastel rather than primary, gentle rather than bold."
 Colours were related to a landscape context in which blues, greens, greys and whites in particular were both more diverse and more differentiated than in English.
 People who relied on the system of transhumance for their livelihood gained the ability to assess the nutritional value of upland grasses from a distance before moving their stock to a summer shieling, and used appropriate colour terms for grasses which would become progressively more green as the spring advanced.
 Yellow, at least in Gaelic hill names, is not a bright colour.
 It describes hills which are distinguished by grasses such as Nardus stricta and Deschampsia flexuosa, both of which appear pale and bleached in winter.
 These grasses are common on the Helvellyn range, in an area where transhumance used to be practiced.
 Nardus stricta in particular is an unpalatable and unproductive grass, and the Flora of Cumbria specifically notes a possible connection between areas of late snow cover and Nardus grassland at high elevations in the Helvellyn range.

 Lower Man.
 The mountain has two tops, which used to be distinguished as Helvellyn Low Man (or Lower Man) and Helvellyn High Man (or Higher Man).
 Both are drawn and labelled on a panoramic view of the range found in Jonathan Otley's guidebook of 1823.

 Striding Edge.
 An edge in mountain place-names is a steep escarpment, on either one side or (as here) on both sides.
 The first reference to Striding Edge was by Walter Scott in 1805 as Striden-edge.
 A map of 1823 called it Strathon Edge.
 It is possible that "Striding Edge" has replaced an earlier name, now lost.

 Swirral Edge may be either "The precipitous ridge that causes giddiness" or "The precipitous ridge where the wind or snow swirls around."
 An edge is a steep escarpment, as above.
 Swirrel, a dialect variation of "swirl" has two possible explanations.
 It can be used to mean "giddiness, vertigo", but it can be used of a place in the mountains where wind or snow swirls around.

+Panorama

+The following Wainwrights are visible from the summit on a clear day (distances in miles):